 WE CAUGHT UP WITH ARMY OF FRESHMEN FRONTMAN CHRIS JAY AFTER THE FIRST DATE OF THE “GET HAPPY” TOUR IN GLASGOW TO CHAT ALL THINGS MUSIC, LIFE, AND HOW HE’S A BOXING CHAMPION

 Chris: Okay!
 I was seventeen years old and I graduated high school in New Jersey on the East Coast in the United States.
-I literally got my parents van, that was my graduation present they gave me their used mini van, and I drove cross country to California basically to do music and I initially wanted to do a solo singer songwriter thing.
-I'd been in a band in high school, being in a band is a pain in the ass, all the different people and relationships so I figured I'll go to California and do the solo singer songwriter thing and just young man goes West.
-There's still a thing in the US of the further West you go, there's hope there's promise, there's California goldrush like nothings changed.
+I literally got my parents van, that was the graduation present they gave me their used minivan, and I drove cross country to California basically to do music and I initially wanted to do a solo singer-songwriter thing.
+I’d been in a band in high school, being in a band is a pain in the ass, all the different people and relationships so I figured I’ll go to California and do the solo singer-songwriter thing and just young man goes West.
+There’s still a thing in the US of the further West you go, there’s hope there’s a promise, there’s California goldrush like nothings changed.

-So, anyway, long story short I got out there and I started playing some open mics like solo shows and what happened was I ended up meeting a couple friends who almost became a default band it was like accidental.
-Initially I was playing as "Chris Jay and the Army Of Freshmen" and there was no Army Of Freshmen it was just me with an acoustic guitar, like wanting to be Bob Dylan.
+So, anyway, long story short I got out there and I started playing some open mics like solo shows and what happened was I ended up meeting a couple of friends who almost became a default band it was like accidental.
+Initially, I was playing as “Chris Jay and the Army Of Freshmen” and there was no Army Of Freshmen it was just me with an acoustic guitar, like wanting to be Bob Dylan.
 But then when I made some friends it was like what if you become Army Of Freshmen.
-So then after a couple of months it was like dude we're a band now so f**k the Chris Jay name let's kick you out and and we're just called "Army Of Freshmen".
-That's basically how it started you could say it was accidental, you know so I didn't go to California to start a band I went to California to be a solo singer songwriter, and it became a band.
-If you ever told me I would be playing pop punk with keyboards I would be like "youre f**king crazy dude!
-I'm gonna sound like Bob Dylan" but it just wasn't in the cards for me.
+So then after a couple of months, it was like dude we’re a band now so f**k the Chris Jay name let’s kick you out and we’re just called “Army Of Freshmen”.
+That’s basically how it started you could say it was accidental, you know so I didn’t go to California to start a band I went to California to be a solo singer-songwriter, and it became a band.
+If you ever told me I would be playing pop-punk with keyboards I would be like “you’re f**king crazy dude!
+I’m gonna sound like Bob Dylan” but it just wasn’t in the cards for me.

 THE MODERN RECORD: It’s such a change, like from one extreme to another